 Well my cooker is not made from wood but the concept is the same.
 I was able to duplicate the method using a lidded pot and a cooler.
 Considering the cooler took up so much counter space and the hot pot warped the plastic on the inside of the cooler I finally decided to purchase a small crock pot sized thermal cooker.

 It’s very simple to use and there is no worry from leaving an electric appliance plugged in all day.

+Save money and save time using this method of cooking.
 The past few days I’ve tried a couple of soup recipes and can say that I’m really pleased with how they turned out.

 The first recipe I tried was my own take on a chunky chicken soup.
 It’s more like chicken and dumplings, but without the dumplings.

 - 3 Large Chicken Breasts (Remove skin)